boazbk/tcs/lec_00_1_math_background.md

 To produce such a proof you need to:

 1. Understand precisely what X means.

 2. Convince  _yourself_ that X is true.

 3. Write your reasoning down in plain, precise and concise English (using formulas or notation only when they help clarity).

 In many cases, Step 1 is the most important one.
 Understanding what a statement means is often more than halfway towards understanding why it is true.
+In Step 3, to convince the reader beyond a shadow of a doubt, we will often want to  break down the reasoning to "basic steps", each of which is simple enough to be "self evident" and the combination of all steps yields the desired statement.
+(This "breaking down" can indeed be often thought of as proceeding in a sequence of  logical deduction from some axioms.)

+### Proofs and programs

+There is a great deal of similarity between the process of writing _proofs_ and that of writing _programs_, and doing both well requires a similar set of skills.
+Writing a _program_ involves:

+1. Understanding what is the _task_ we want the program to achieve.

+2. Convincing _yourself_ that the task can be achieved by a computer, perhaps by planning on a whiteboard or notepad how you will break it up to simpler tasks.

+3. Converting this plan into code that a compiler or interpreter can understand, by breaking up each task into a sequence of the basic operations of some programming language.

+In programs as in proofs, step 1 is often the most important one.
+A key difference

+## Example: graph connectivity

+Let us consider the following example:

+> # {.theorem title="Minimum edges for connected graphs" #graphconthm}
+Every connected undirected graph of $n$ vertices has at least $n-1$ edges.